What is Home Healthcare?

 Because it is not always clear to the average person when an ailing senior needs home healthcare or when he or she needs nursing home care, it is usually best to consult a medical professional for advice.

 Often when physicians or hospital staff say “Home Health,” they mean that the skills of a healthcare professional, like a registered nurse or therapist, are still needed after your hospitalization to provide continued assistance with your recovery.
 This might involve continuing intravenous antibiotics, drawing blood, assessing a surgical site, changing wound dressings, assisting you with mobility, assessing your progress, or providing other services that your physician has ordered.
+We are also able to consult on the importance of Home Automation, to assist with basic things around the home – such as controlling the lighting, or even making a coffee through an app.

 The Importance of Home Health Care